This is a helpful guide discussing the price to rent a photography studio.

 If you need to rent a photography studio, the best and quickest way to do so is to perform a search on your favorite search engine for local photography studios in your area.

-If you are travelling to a different location then simply search “photography studios to rent in (location).”
+If you are traveling to a different location then simply search “photography studios to rent in (location).”
 I have found that this is the easiest way to do so.

 The job of a search engine is to serve up the most popular and relevant results to users so I am never disappointed with what I find!